Weapon H: Journey to Weirdworld

-Now under Morgan le Fay's control, Weapon H leads the attack on the Inaku village.
-As Morgan le Fay is a queen to the Inaku, they assist Weapon H in attacking Korg and Titania.
+Now under Morgan's control, Weapon H leads the attack on the Inaku village.
+As Morgan is a queen to the Inaku, they assist Weapon H in attacking Korg and Titania.
 As Weapon H faces off against Korg, Angel works to get Sonia to get through to Weapon H. Dario Agger takes control of the transmission, stating that he has a map to an escape route for them to use, only to lead them into a box canyon.
-After knocking out Agger, Sonia takes a speeder and heads to Weirdworld to get to Weapon H. After breaking free from Morgan le Fay's mind-control, Weapon H briefly leaves Weirdworld and returns to have Agger disarm the gun so that he could save the world and his own skin.
+After knocking out Agger, Sonia heads to Weirdworld to get to Weapon H. After breaking free from Morgan's control, Weapon H briefly leaves Weirdworld and returns to have Agger disarm the gun.

 After getting Dario Agger to disarm the bomb, Weapon H watches as he transforms into Minotaur after taking an attack from Morgan le Fay.
-As Minotaur fights Morgan le Fay, Weapon H evacuates everyone through the portal.
+As Minotaur fights Morgan, Weapon H evacuates everyone through the portal.
 After everyone is evacuated, Weapon H is attacked by Minotaur who states that he ruined everything.
-As Morgan le Fay's army starts to charge them, Weapon H leaves through the portal stating to Minotaur: "I did your job.
-Got your people back safe.
-You wanna stay over here like an idiot and fight to control a world you got no right to?
-You're on your own".
+As Morgan's army starts to charge them, Weapon H leaves through the portal.
 Minotaur barely makes it as Weapon H and Sonia make sure that he pays them the terms of their contract.
 Agger does provide Clay and Sonia with money to their accounts and new identities.
 Clay vows that if Agger does anything to his family, he will tear down everything he has.

 Hulkverines

-In the "Hulkverines" miniseries, Clayton and his family are shown watching the news of Hulk's fight with the Avengers at a restaurant.
+In the Hulkverines miniseries, Clayton and his family are shown watching the news of Hulk's fight with the Avengers at a restaurant.
 Later, he encounters and battles Hulk as it is revealed that the Leader infected Clayton with a gamma virus.
 Using his tracking skills, Clayton chases after Leader until he runs into Wolverine.
 The Leader's Humanoids kidnap Wolverine and Bruce Banner, but Weapon H defeats Leader and forces him to flee.

-War of the Realms

-During the "War of the Realms" storyline, Weapon H is among the heroes who are gathered by Captain Marvel to form the War Avengers and combat Malekith and the Frost Giants.